MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-page-layout.md

 > [!div class="checklist"]
 > * We'll create a common base web template with custom code to establish basic page layout.
 > * We'll create a second web template with additional code to demonstrate the modular features of web templates.
-> * We'll also create a page template record referencing the web template that will configures how the page layout will be rendered on the site.
+> * We'll also create a page template record referencing the web template that will configure how the page layout will be rendered on the site.
 > * Finally, we will create a web page using the custom page layout.

 ## Prerequisites

 - A Power Pages subscription or trial.
 [Get a Power Pages trial here](trial-signup.md).
 - A Power Pages site created.
 [Create a Power Pages site](create-manage.md).
-- Some basic knowledge on HTML and [Liquid](../configure/liquid-overview.md) is helpful to understand the concepts.
+- Basic knowledge of HTML and [Liquid](../configure/liquid-overview.md).

 ## Step 1: Create a web template and write the Liquid template code